sirgecko84/Backend_Management-of-student-list/README.md

 # Backend_Management-of-student-list
-Add, delete and update information of a student
+Basic CRUD project: Add, delete and update information of a student